asheroto/winget-install/.github/README.md

 ## Troubleshooting

-- If you run into an issue, please ensure your system is compatible & fully updated
+- If you run into an issue, please ensure your system is compatible & fully updated.
 - Open an issue if you run into a persistant problem.
+- I am working on an alternate version that will provide a backup method of installing winget.
+If you have trouble installing winget with this script, try [this version](https://github.com/asheroto/winget-install/blob/Alternate-Method/winget-install.ps1) which is not officially published yet.

 ## Contributing
 If you're like to help develop this project: fork the repo. 😊